 |Data containing research on things such as chemical and biological agents, satellite communications, certain software or technical data, and work on formulas for explosives.|

 If you are working from a PC or laptop, then you can use the Upload and Download links to move files to and from your computer.
-The Upload link appears at the top of the OneDrive Web page that displays your cloud file directory.
-In order to download a file that is on the share, click once on the file name and then right click to bring up a secondary menu (for MacOS clients, this may require you to hold down the Command key first if you only have one button on your mouse) and select the Download option that should appear.
+The Upload link appears at the top of the OneDrive webpage that displays your cloud file directory.
+In order to download a file that is on the shared drive, click once on the file name and then right click to bring up a secondary menu (for macOS clients, this may require you to hold down the Command key first if you only have one button on your mouse) and select the Download option that should appear.

 If you will be moving files to and from OneDrive and have admin rights on your system, consider downloading and installing the OneDrive for Business application.
 This application will create a local copy of your OneDrive cloud folder and then sync the files with the cloud when the system is connected to the network.
 You can work directly with these local copies of the files and the OneDrive for Business application will make sure that they are stored on the cloud.
 Macintosh and Windows versions of the OneDrive for Business application are available for download at https://onedrive.live.com/about/en-us/download.

 The easiest way to move files between the cloud services is to use a PC or laptop that has both the Box Sync and OneDrive for Business applications installed.
 Open both from the system tray to create windows for both.
 From the windows you can move files using cut/copy and paste.
 If you are on a system where both utilities are not available, you will have to open up the web interfaces for both OneDrive and Box and use the upload/download functions using the PC's drive as an intermediary.